Safecast/bGeigieMini/README.md

       return chk;
     }

-The checksum is then always encoded as a string of two ascii characters giving the hexadecimal value of the checksum.
+The checksum is then always encoded as a string of two ASCII characters giving the hexadecimal value of the checksum.

 ## Setup System on Mac OS X